-Sometimes you may wish to create a GKE Autopilot cluster with a specific version.
-For example, the big news this week is that mutating webhooks are finally supported in Autopilot (from version
+Sometimes you may wish to create or update a GKE Autopilot cluster with a specific version.
+For example, the big news this week is that mutating webhooks are supported in Autopilot (from version

-Through the UI, you can choose the release channel but each release channel actually has a few different versions.
-Rapid is the obvious release channel to use for testing new features, but you can be even more “rapid” than Rapid by specifying the version.
-Today, this has to be done on the command line.
+Through the UI, you can choose the Autopilot release channel but each release channel actually has a few different versions.
+“Rapid” is the obvious release channel to use for testing new features, but you can be even more bleeding-edge than the default version in the Rapid channel by specifying the version.

 Firstly, you can view the list of available versions for each channel like so:

 $ gcloud container get-server-config --region us-west1 \ --format="yaml(channels)" Fetching server config for us-west1 channels: - channel: RAPID defaultVersion: 1.21.4-gke.2300 validVersions: - 1.22.2-gke.1300 - 1.21.3-gke.900 - 1.21.5-gke.1300 - 1.21.4-gke.2300 - channel: REGULAR defaultVersion: 1.20.10-gke.301 validVersions: - 1.21.3-gke.2001 - 1.20.10-gke.1600 - 1.20.10-gke.301 - 1.20.9-gke.1001 - channel: STABLE defaultVersion: 1.19.13-gke.1900 validVersions: - 1.20.10-gke.1600 - 1.20.10-gke.301 - 1.19.14-gke.1900 - 1.19.13-gke.1900